Abortion amendment, Abraham's successor on Louisiana ballot

 Republican Garret Graves was first was elected to represent his Baton Rouge-based south Louisiana district in 2014, spoiling a comeback attempt by four-term former Gov. Edwin Edwards, a Democrat.

-Easily reelected in subsequent years, he is expected to win a fourth term Tuesday.
-There are three challengers: Libertarian Shannon Sloan, independent Richard Torregano and Democrat Dartanyon Williams.
+Easily reelected in subsequent years, he faces three challengers Tuesday: Libertarian Shannon Sloan, independent Richard Torregano and Democrat Dartanyon Williams.

 Proposed Constitutional Amendment 1